amuhammadbdimshealth/Nodejs-Learning/00-My_Notes/17-Advanced Authentication.md

 ---
 ## Steps
 1. Create the password reset form - DONE
-2. Render the form when requested with valid token value
+2. Render the form when requested with valid token value - DONE
 3. Add new route and controller to reset the password
    1. Hash the password before storing
 4. Test